slcao2/ouija-board-enigma/README.md

 NODE_DOCKER_PORT=<number>
 ```

-Run `docker-compose up` to build the docker containers and start the service.
+Run `npm run start` to build the docker containers and start the service.

+## Tests

+Run all test suites using `npm run test`.
+You can separately run unit or integration with their corresponding commands.

 ## Routes